Performance Assessment and Construction of Compactly Supported Dual Windows for B-spline and Exponential B-spline Gabor Frames: Construction of Dual Windows from Known Duals

-also forms a dual Gabor frame of $\{E_{mb}T_{na}g\}_{m,n \in \mathbb{Z}}$. \end{theorem} In the coming sections we will give a detailed comparison of these two dual construction methods for different Gabor windows.
-Both \cite{2} and \cite{11} address the problem of constructing alternate dual windows for Gabor frames, but they approach the problem from distinct perspectives.
-In \cite{11}, the focus is on an explicit algebraic method for constructing alternate duals by perturbing the canonical dual through linear combinations of shifts of the original window.
-Their iterative formula, equation \ref{altdual} generates duals that offer practical improvements in signal reconstructions, notably in reducing approximation errors such as AMSE.
-Their construction is particularly straightforward and computationally efficient, making it appealing for practical applications where explicit dual formulas are beneficial.
-In contrast, \cite{2} presents a more general and structural characterization of all compactly supported dual windows of a Gabor frame without relying on operator inversion.
-The iterative algorithm refines compactly supported duals at each step, ensuring the duality condition is preserved while simultaneously maintaining compact support.
+We provide a detailed comparison of these two dual construction methods for different Gabor windows in the next section.
+Both \cite{Sdiana} and \cite{arefi1} address the problem of constructing alternate dual windows for Gabor frames, but they approach the problem from distinct perspectives.
+In \cite{arefi1}, the focus is on an explicit algebraic method for constructing alternate duals by perturbing the canonical dual through linear combinations of shifts of the original window.
+Their iterative formula, equation \eqref{altdual*}, can be used in practical situations only when an explicit expression for the inverse of the frame operator is available, as in \eqref{cano}.
+In contrast, \cite{Sdiana} presents a more general and structural characterization of all compactly supported dual windows of a Gabor frame without relying on operator inversion.
 This approach is versatile, applying to a broad class of Gabor frames, and is particularly suited for scenarios where the canonical dual is not explicitly known or lacks desired localization properties.